 Staff has been working with the East Coast Greenway Alliance (ECGA) to map out a route for the Greenway through Delaware County.
 The Greenway will be a continuous, paved, mainly off-road, bicycle route from Maine to Florida connecting major urban areas.
 The ECGA has chosen for the Delaware County section of its route on- and off-road portions of Route 13 and Route 291 between the Delaware State line and Essington.
 DCPD supports municipal funding requests to beautify this corridor and construct a multi-use pathway.
 Portions of the East Coast Greenway through Marcus Hook, Chester, and Tinicum have received Transportation Enhancement grants.
 The portion of the Greenway through Trainer received Delaware County Revitalization Program funds.
-DCPD completed the Darby Creek Bridge Feasibility Study, which recommended reserving a portion of the road surface on the Route 291 bridge over Darby Creek for a multi-use path; PennDOT agreed to construct this facility when the bridge is repaired in 2011-2013.
-In 2012, the Trainer Borough portion of the ECG (bicycle lanes) was completed.
+DCPD completed the Darby Creek Bridge Feasibility Study, which recommended reserving a portion of the road surface on the Route 291 bridge over Darby Creek for a multi-use path; PennDOT agreed to construct this facility when the bridge is repaired in 2011-2014.
+The Trainer Borough portion of the ECG (bicycle lanes) was completed in 2012.

 DCPD, with the assistance of Menke & Menke and Kise, Straw & Kolodner consultants, completed the Delaware County Industrial Heritage Parkway, Route 291/13 Beautification and Greenway Plan in 2002.
 This report makes recommendations for beautifying the corridor and constructing a multi-use path along Route 291 from the Philadelphia line to Trainer (portions of Front Street in Chester) and Route 13 from Route 291 to the Delaware State line.
 Landscaping, directional and interpretive signing, and banners and murals are some of the strategies to make this corridor more attractive.
 The multi-use path will carry the East Coast Greenway through Delaware County.
 The County, municipalities, property owners, PennDOT, and the East Coast Greenway Alliance will be working toward implementing the report’s recommendations.